Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: Benchmarking Classical and AI-inspired Methods for Maximum Independent Set

 \textbf{\pcqo}~\citep{alkhouri2024dataless} directly optimizes the quadratic loss function of the MIS using gradient descent.
 It is sensitive to optimization hyperparameters, so hyperparameter search is required for achieving good results.
 Extensive hyperparameter search may give better results than in our experiments.

 \textbf{\lwd}~\citep{ahn2020learning} is a reinforcement learning based algorithm which models the problem as a Markov Decision Process (MDP) and requires a dataset (without solutions) to train the policy.
 In each step, several nodes are added to the independent set and are never deleted.
-We call it a \emph{non-backtracking} algorithm.
+We call it a \emph{non-backtracking} algorithm. \citet{boether_dltreesearch_2022} also benchmarked this algorithm. \citet{ahn2020learning} reported that it outperforms \kamis on very large but very sparse random graphs, which we do not include in our benchmark, while \citet{boether_dltreesearch_2022} found that their performance are similar on these graphs.

 \textbf{\gflownets}~\citep{zhang2023let} is also a \emph{non-backtracking} MDP-based algorithm similar to \lwd, but it only selects one node at a time, which is decided by GFlowNets~\citep{bengio2021flow}.
 Thus, it has a very similar procedure to \deggreedy.
 The algorithm requires a dataset (without solutions) to train the neural network.